Submitty/submitty.github.io/_docs/developer/getting_started/vm_install_using_vagrant.md

      ```
      Now move on to step 5.

-   **NOTE**
+      **Note:**
-   when running vagrant up, use `vagrant up --provider=virtualbox` so it doesnt default to libvirt
+      When running vagrant up, use `vagrant up --provider=virtualbox` so it doesn't default to libvirt

-   **Common errors when running vagrant up(Fedora/RHEL)**
+      **Common errors when running vagrant up (Fedora/RHEL)**
       1. Missing virtnetworkd:
          Enable it in your terminal by running:
          ```
          sudo systemctl start virtnetworkd
          ```
       2. If your vagrant ever freezes kill it with
          '''
          VBoxManage controlvm VM_NAME poweroff
          '''
          or if that doesn't work, reboot the computer and then run `vagrant destroy` before re-running `vagrant up --provider=virtualbox` again.

 5. Clone [the Submitty repository](https://github.com/Submitty/Submitty) to a location on